 There is a wide variety of services and products for free online.
 But out of all of these free items, free books are the odd one out.

 What is the free ebook business model?

-For many authors, enrolling in Kindle Direct Publishing (KDP) Select and using the facility to offer an ebook for free for five days in each three month period of enrollment is considered a plan.
+For many authors, enrolling in Kindle Direct Publishing (KDP) Select is tempting.
+You can use the facility to offer an ebook for free for five days in each three month period of enrollment is considered a plan.

 While all these methods are now standard practice, it means that there are thousands, if not a million or so free ebooks on offer every day.